-The New York Community Trust (NYCT), allegedly brought in to straighten out RIOC‘s public purpose granting process, did what many thought impossible.
-They made things far worse.
-Some awards even appear vindictive, settling scores on the state’s hit list.
+The New York Community Trust (NYCT), allegedly brought in to straighten out RIOC‘s badly compromised public purpose granting process, pulled off what many thought impossible.
+That is, they made things worse.
+Some of their grants, in RIOC spirit, seem openly vindictive, settling scores on the state’s hit list.

 by David Stone